Mediterranean Salmon Foil Packets [VIDEO]

 Mediterranean Salmon Foil Packets Recipe Tips:

 - I like eating fish, but I always try to buy wild caught, which I highly recommend as well.
-Read about the benefits of wild caught fish here.
-Never buy farm raised salmon, because it has been treated with additives.
+Wild caught fish has all the healthy nutrients which you will not find in farm raised.
+Also, try to avoid buying farm-raised salmon, because it has been treated with additives.

 - For this recipe, I used a 1.5 lbs. king salmon filet that I sliced into two portions.